mescuwa/project-prometheus/README.md

 python scripts/build_knowledge_base.py
 ```

-### 5. Run an Autonomous Mission
+### 6. Run an Autonomous Mission

 ```bash
 python scripts/run.py
 ```

-By default the configuration runs a quick, low-cost MD validation.
-For a full-precision run edit `config.toml` and set `quick_test = false` in the `[md_simulation]` section.
-All outputs – including the final Markdown report, 2-D images and CSV data – are written to a timestamped directory in `reports/`.
+> **Timeline & Cost Expectation:** The benchmark 5-cycle EGFR mission completed in approximately 35 minutes on a MacBook Pro (M3 Pro) with a Tier 1 OpenAI API key.
+A full run will incur API costs that may vary.
+Please refer to the official OpenAI and Google Gemini pricing pages for the latest information.

+All outputs are written to a timestamped directory in `reports/`.
+For a full-precision run, edit `config.toml` and set `quick_test = false`.

 ---